snowblind-/f5-waap/csd/lab2.rst

  Go to the row of the relevant domain and select the appropriate action on the right by clicking on the *three dots*.
 Our example shows how to add the domain jqwereid.online to the Mitigate List.
 It goes first in the state Added to Mitigated List (green) and change after some time to status Mitigated (blue).
  Alternatively, you can add domains manually to the Mitigate List or Allow List by going to the Mitigate List or Allow List at the top and, click on *Add domain* and enter the domain name.

- .. note:: The monitor user for the f5-sales-com account has read only rights and therefore you can't save your modifications and you will see a 403 forbidden but e.g. the domain fountm-online is already set to mitigated to block requests to this domain which is needed for the next chapter.

  .. image:: ../_static/csd-mitigate.png

 |